theyak/Tau2/README.md

 ```

 ### Install source from GitHub
-To install the source code:
+Tau has no dependencies outside of standard PHP extensions such as mysqlnd, and therefore can be installed directly.
+To install using the source code, issue the following command:

     $ git clone git://github.com/theyak/tau2.git